 It’s unclear if GTA 6 will revolutionize the formula once again, but considering just how long it’s been in the works, expectations are immense.
 One possibility is that GTA 6 will take place in a familiar setting — possibly a modern version of Vice City.
-Tom Henderson seems to believe so, anyway.
-In addition, the map itself will likely evolve over time, as we’ve seen in GTA Online.
-This was reported by Jason Schreier.
+Henderson seems to believe so, anyway.
+In addition, the map itself might evolve over time, according to Schreier, as we’ve seen in GTA Online.

-Others think GTA 6 will be comprised of the entire United States, which is a lofty claim, but one that makes sense.
+Others think GTA 6 will be comprised of the entire U.S., which is a lofty claim but one that makes sense.

 The point is that GTA 6 will probably receive DLC after launch, but it’s unclear if it will be tailored around multiplayer, single-player, or both.
 We’ll likely have a better idea of its post-launch DLC rollout after the game is officially unveiled.

-As expected, GTA 6 pre-orders aren’t available yet.
-Judging by the rollout from GTA V, you may be able to pre-order the next game around 10 months before its launch date.
-Players were able to pre-order GTA V in November 2012.
+As expected, GTA 6 preorders aren’t available yet.
+Judging by the rollout of GTA V, you may be able to preorder the next game around 10 months before its launch date.
+Players were able to preorder GTA V in November 2012.

-In 2013, pre-orders would go live years ahead of a game’s release.
 Now, it’s far more common for games to be announced and released within a short period, so it’s possible Rockstar will use this method when marketing GTA 6.
-Either way, don’t expect to be able to pre-order for quite some time.
+Either way, don’t expect to be able to preorder for quite some time.